Wisconsin model: Status aspirations

-One's desire to attain status is an obligation for educational and occupational attainment.
+One's desire to attain status (statis aspiration) is an obligation for educational and occupational attainment.

 Resulting hypotheses

 Because this model organizes how status aspirations are formed and the way in which they influence "attainment-oriented behavior" the following conclusions can be drawn from the model:

 "Status aspirations are complex forms of attitudes whose translation into attainment levels is affected by the context in which individuals attempt to enact them."

-"Attitudes - including levels of aspiration - are formed and altered through two basic mechanisms; interpersonal influence, including reflexive adjustment of others' expectations, and including self-reflexion."
+"Attitudes - including levels of aspiration - are formed and altered through two basic mechanisms; interpersonal influence, including reflexive adjustment of others' expectations, including self-reflection."